sider/sider-docs/tools/javascript/coffeelint.md

 ### `file`

-This option controls configuration file.
-If you have `coffeelint.json`, put it in this option.
-This option is not required so you can use CoffeeLint without setting up this option.
+This option controls the configuration file.
+If you have a `coffeelint.json` file, put the path to the file here.
+This option is not required.